Google Ads vs. Bing Ads

 Meanwhile, audience targeting includes affinity, demographics, in-market, similar audiences, custom intent, and remarketing material.
 The difference between a Google ad and a Bing ad campaign is evident in the latter’s targeting options.

-With Bing and Google, you get access to a range of targeting options, including LinkedIn profiles, in-market, keywords, custom audiences, location, time of day and day of the week, gender, age, remarketing, and device.
-These help your ads position better on the search engine results page.
-Overall even though Google AdWords has more options for targeting, Bing offers some distinct advantages.
+With Bing and Google, you can access a range of targeting options, including LinkedIn profiles, in-market, keywords, custom audiences, location, time of day and day of the week, gender, age, remarketing, and device.

 4. Targeting Through Keywords

-For Google AdWords, you can access broad matches; phrase matches, broad match modifiers, exact matches, and negative keyword targeting.
+For Google AdWords, you can access broad matches, phrase matches, broad match modifiers, exact matches, and negative keyword targeting.
 Bing allows broad, phrase, exact matches, and negative keywords.

 5. Ad Copies